codehub-learn/development-environment-setup/devops.md

 6. When you run the above command, if you happen to get ‘System error 1378’ that ‘The specified account name is already a member of the group', **that is ok**, you do not need to worry.

-The installation is over and you should now be able to start Docker from the start menu.
+7. You should now be able to start Docker Desktop from the start menu.

 ### WSL